 And of course, often spammers will add links into their comments.
 So if I have a comment that contains one or more links, often people will set this to two or more links, it will be held for moderation.
 Since all of my comments are held for moderation, this is just a second backcheck.

 There is a place to put a comment blacklist if you’re getting lots of spam from a specific person.
-You can either put their words in the content, or even the IP of your spammer.
+You can either put their words in the

 Down at the bottom, you can set an avatar as a default if someone does not have a Gravatar.
 Make sure you save when you complete.